AlextheYounga/us-federal-code/usc/title-12-banks-and-banking/chapter-23-farm-credit-system/frontmatter.md

 2158.
 Purchase and sale by Federal Reserve System.

 2159.
-Purchase and sale of obligations; additional powers.
+Purchase and sale of obligations.

 2160.
 Federal Farm Credit Banks Funding Corporation.